 2.7.3 Not to behave in an aggressive way.
 Any aggression whether verbal or physical will not be tolerated; this includes comments made via social media and networks.

-2.7.4 Not to use items (whether or not the item itself is legal) such as laser pointers in a way that is or may be or become a nuisance or that is or may be illegal;
+2.7.4 Not to use items (whether or not the item itself is legal) such as laser pointers or strobe lighting in a way that is or may be or become a nuisance or that is or may be illegal;

 2.7.5 Not to bring to the Room or the Building or keep or use any illegal drugs including new psychoactive substances (formerly referred to as legal highs) or any equipment or drugs paraphernalia whatsoever which may be used in connection with illegal drugs;